donleyp/www-psimer-net/contents/articles/host-a-blog-on-aws/index.md

 I've wanted to setup a blog for a long time.
 The main thing that's been stopping me is that I didn't think I would have the time to keep it up and figured it would be worse to start one and then let it peter off.
 The other reason was that I wanted something that I had complete control of (e.g. not blogger, or tumblr) but without a lot of maintenance headaches.
 The first reason is just an issue of committment and the second reason is just an excuse.
 If I wanted a blog I would have to find a simple way to put it together that met my architectural needs.

-I thought about bringing up a WordPress blog using [Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk) or a small EC2 instance with the LAMP stack installed.
+I thought about bringing up a WordPress blog using [Elastic Beanstalk][eb] or a small EC2 instance with the LAMP stack installed.
 It bothered me from an architectural perspective that I needed a relational database and an application server to back a blog.
 A blog, after all, is just a set of articles and other content put together to create a website.
 The articles don't change over time or gather data from a database.
 They simply sit there in the database waiting to be served up.
 It doesn't make a lot of sense that I need a multi-tiered application architecture for this simple task.
 One thing that blogging servers do very well though is article management and page generation based on templates.
 I needed that functionality but I did not want the content to be generated at request time.

 I wanted a solution that would give me the DRY-ness of CMS systems, be easy to use (for an engineer), and did not require a server.
 I wondered whether anyone had solved the problem of building and deploying a blog to Amazon S3 so I [googled "host a blog on s3"][host-blog-on-s3] and clicked on one of the top articles, ["No Server Required - Jekyll & Amazon S3"][no-server-required], by Werner Vogels.
 Werner is the CTO of Amazon so I knew I had struck proverbial Internet gold here.
 Werner's thoughts on creating a blog jived well with my own so I took a look at the technologies he mentioned.
 Within two hours I had moved my domain away from pointing at a Google Site page and had a fully working blog on Amazon S3.